auds2020/pan-tilt/README.md

-# pan-tilt
-Pan tilt for Raspberry Pi with audio functionality.
+# Pan tilt for Raspberry Pi with audio functionality.

 This project was originally created as a final project for my electronics II class, with the eventual hope it will be integrated into a life-size WALL-E prototype.